 Watch an AFL Team Train

 Work is currently underway to redevelop and refresh the club.
-It will include a dedicated museum space to celebrate 150 years, new retail space, new bars and restaurant spaces, and conference space as well, so in years to come it will be a true attraction.
+It now includes a dedicated museum space to celebrate 150 years, a new retail space, new bars and restaurant spaces, and a conference space as well.

 Do a Pub Crawl

 With so many pubs in The Port, it’s the perfect opportunity to do a pub crawl without having to travel too far in between stops.
 In some cases, the next pub is almost right next door.

 While the pub culture has always been strong in Port Adelaide, with the re-opening of the Port Admiral Hotel a few years ago a re-emergence started.

 The pubs are no longer seen as daggy venues where a handful of regulars hold up the bar, now they are vibrant spaces that bring in visitors from all over the city.